 - Slower reasoning

-- Damaged visual spatial cognizance
+- Damaged visual-spatial cognizance

 - Deteriorated short-term and long-term memory

-- Weakened judgement
+- Weakened judgment

 - Poorer information processing

 - Heightened risk of mood disorders like depression

 - Lack of restraint (psychologically, socially, emotionally, and physically)

 The most notable long-term side effect of this drug is addiction.
 Let’s talk about this.